alchemix-finance/v2-foundry/src/models/lido/proofs.md

 ```

 Note that the ratio between `totalPooledEther` and `totalShares` remains the same, therefore from here on out we will write `totalPooledEther / totalShares` or `totalShares / totalPooledEther` without a numerical index.

-(Obs.: For the purpose of calculating this ratio, we consider that `0 / 0 = 1`.
-Since we assume that `totalShares = 0` if and only if `totalPooledEther = 0`, this handles the only possible cases of division by zero.
-This is also consistent with the implementation in our model of the `StETH` contract.)

 Let `balance` denote the balance of the adapter in the `StETH` contract.
 By the definition of `balanceOf` in our model of the `StETH` contract,